Chris3606/GoRogue/README.md

 ## Roadmap
 This library is still in development - there are a number of important features on the horizon!
 These include:
-- Pathfinding
+- Pathfinding Additions
+   - AStar implementation supporting custom heuristics/weights
-   - At least AStar pathing, as well as Dijkstra maps (commonly known as Goal Maps) will be provided soon!
+   - Dijkstra maps (commonly known as Goal Maps)
 - Statistics Library
    - Utility classes to assist in dealing with interdependent character/monster statistics.
 - Demo Project/writeup